 VASRD: Analogous Ratings

-It is impossible to assign a specific VA disability percentage or range of percentages for every possible medical issue that could occur while serving in the military (Army, Navy, Air Force, Coast Guard, or Marine Corps.)
+It is impossible to assign a specific VA disability percentage or range of percentages for every possible medical issue that could occur while serving in the military (Army, Navy, Air Force, Coast Guard, Marine Corps, or Space Force.)
 There is not a single comprehensive volume of injuries and illnesses available for such use at the VA.

 Instead, the VA gives “analogous ratings” to some conditions with similarities or have a relationship to those listed in the VASRD.
 The rating is given by determining the closest condition on the schedule.